 After evaluating your fitness level, our rehabilitation medicine doctors can prescribe an exercise program to support overall fitness and help you maintain a healthy weight.

 Treatment for endometrial cancer can cause fertility problems.
-Doctors at NYU Langone’s Fertility Center can work with you to explore all of your options for having children after treatment.
+Doctors at NYU Langone’s Fertility Center and NYU Langone Reproductive Specialists of New York can work with you to explore all of your options for having children after treatment.

 NYU Langone’s Integrative Health Services can be used during treatment and afterward.
 Massage therapy may help reduce stress, and acupuncture is often recommended to relieve the hot flashes and fatigue associated with chemotherapy and radiation therapy.